 Instructional strategies, such as Genius Hour, help students identify and explore their passions.
 Students get to select an area of interest they would like to learn more about, and teachers focus their literacy work around objectives from the Standards of Learning and those areas of interest.
-This allows students to have a great deal of choice in how they demonstrate their learning to any other area that is of interest to the student.
-At the end of each school year, students share specific projects with the school community through a celebration of learning known as Quest Fest.
+This allows students to have a great deal of choice in how they demonstrate their learning to their teachers and their classmates.
+Learning can be seen through the integration of technology, the creation of a video, or any other area that is of interest to the student.
+At the end of each school year, students share specific projects with the